 - His side's attitude must be right or they will be sent packing.

 - Club chiefs denied that Jeffs had been sent packing for disciplinary reasons - though they did admit his behaviour had not been perfect.

 - When we were bored, I would take my gang along to dad's shop, play with his vast selection of nails and knives and generally bother him until he sent us packing.

 - • informal Give up an activity or job.More example sentences

 - Ive half a mind to pack the whole thing in.

 - I think I'll pack the diet in for a while and just concentrate on the fitness side.

 - He's packing the job in next month.

 pack someone off

-- • informal Send someone somewhere without much warning or notice: I was packed off to hospital for surgeryMore example sentences
+- • informal Send someone somewhere without much warning or notice: they packed me off to the academy in BaltimoreMore example sentences

 - He discovered a hitherto undetected fracture and packed me off to North Shore Hospital.